Join 8,000 Iceland Travel Fans & Unlock Exclusive Discounts

 The Canadian writer Ariel Demchuk got some great life advice when visiting a rather seedy Reykjavik bar.

-I am running out of adjectives for the photographs from Martin Schulz.
-Check them out, I am sure you will struggle to capture them into words.
+I am running out of adjectives for Martin Schulz’s photographs.
+Check them out, I am sure you will struggle to capture them in words.

 Stuck in the Westfjords – A Photographic Journey of Iceland

 Nick Miners is a renowned English photographer.
-His dreamy black and white pictures from the Westfjords have a timeless quality to them.
+His dreamy black-and-white pictures from the Westfjords have a timeless quality.

 The Surprising Gem of an Icelandic Hot Spring